Transparency is key to making the voice revolution a reality

 “We’ve lost trust with most people when it comes to voice,” said Noelle LaCharite, principal program manager at Microsoft AI.
 “People don’t believe that’ll work.
 And if it doesn’t work the first time, your chances are gone.”

 Part of the problem is that companies and developers didn’t adequately prepare audiences for what to expect, she said; it was only in November 2014, for example, that Alexa came on the market.
-While Amazon emphasized the Echo and Echo Dot were its bestselling items in 2016 and that sales of Echo devices were 9x more than the prior year, developers didn’t emphasize how much context would influence how a user would interact with the technology.
+While Amazon emphasized that the Echo and Echo Dot were its bestselling items in 2016 and that sales of Echo devices were 9x more than the prior year, developers didn’t emphasize how much context would influence how a user would interact with the technology.

 Nor did companies and developers acknowledge the inevitable privacy issues and pushback from some consumers.
 They don’t, in fact, want their devices to listen to them.